Lihat Artikel Lainnya

 ifrs accounting principle

-IFRS means International Financial Reporting Standards.
-They make sure company accounts are clear and can be compared across the world.
+IFRS stands for International Financial Reporting Standards.
+These standards ensure that company accounts are clear and can be compared worldwide.
 IFRS is key for companies working in many countries.
 It makes accounting easier for them by using one set of rules.

-The core concepts of IFRS have a significant impact on businesses in the Philippines, where the Philippine Financial Reporting Standards (PFRS) closely align with IFRS.
+The core concepts of IFRS significantly impact businesses in the Philippines, where the Philippine Financial Reporting Standards (PFRS) closely align with IFRS.
 For Philippine companies, adopting IFRS-based standards enhances transparency and comparability, making it easier for businesses to attract foreign investments and engage in international trade.

 SkemaHarga